ddoeppner/one-record-server-first-steps/aws-cloud-deployment/readme.md

 3. Now you have access the AWS console, from here you can check all AWS tools.

+4. Seach APP Runner and click on it.
+Check if a service is already running.
+In case something is running already **please use the servers without creating a new one**.
+Jump to the last step of the guide (step 10).

-4. Search Cloud 9 in the search bar at the top, and click on it
+5. Search Cloud 9 in the search bar at the top, and click on it

 ![Image4](./assets/image/image4.PNG)

-5. In the Cloud 9 page, click "Open" under "Cloud9 IDE"
+6. In the Cloud 9 page, click "Open" under "Cloud9 IDE"

 ![Image5](./assets/image/image5.PNG)

-6. Once Cloud 9 is started, use the terminal at the bottom to run the following commands:
+7. Once Cloud 9 is started, use the terminal at the bottom to run the following commands:

 ```
 git clone -b feature/aws https://github.com/ddoeppner/one-record-server-first-steps.git